superhenrikke/superhenrikke.github.io/books.md

 ### 2021:
 - City of Girls by Elisabeth Gilbert
 - The Body: A Guide for Occupants by Bill Bryson (Kroppen - en guide for deg som bor i den) Read in Norwegian.
-(Re-read).
 - Hvem spanderer av Isabelle Rignes og Marie Louise Sunde (In Norwegian)
 - The Android's Dream by John Scalzi
 - Difficult Conversations: How to Discuss What Matters Most by Douglas Stone, Bruce Patton, Sheila Heen.